Travel guide

 For most individual travelers, eSIM wins for several compelling reasons:

 No additional hardware to carry.
 Portable WiFi has its own battery that needs to be charged daily (6-10 hours of typical autonomy).
-If it runs out at 3 PM, you lose your connection.
-With eSIM, you use your mobile phone's own battery — which you're carrying anyway.
+If it runs out at 3 p.m., you're left without a connection.
+With eSIM, you use your phone's battery — which you're already carrying anyway.

-Instant installation, no waiting. eSIM is activated in minutes from the app or via a QR code.
+Instant installation, no waiting.
+The eSIM activates in minutes from the app or via a QR code.
 There's no need to go to the airport to pick anything up, or wait for a package at home.
-You can buy the eSIM in a taxi on the way to the airport if you need to.
+You can buy the eSIM in the taxi on the way to the airport if you need to.

-Prices vary considerably depending on the destination.
-Here is a representative comparison for a 7-day trip with moderate data usage (5-10 GB):
+Prices vary considerably by destination.
+Here's a representative comparison for a 7-day trip with moderate data usage (5-10 GB):

 The scenario where pocket WiFi can be economically worthwhile is when it's shared by 4 or more people: the cost per person drops drastically, and it can be cheaper than buying 4 individual eSIMs.

-When to choose eSIM and when to choose portable WiFi?
+When to choose eSIM and when portable WiFi?

 Choose eSIM when:

-• You're traveling alone or as a couple (each with their own compatible mobile phone)
+• You're traveling alone or as a couple (each with their own compatible phone)

 • You want the most economical solution for individual use